 To this day my motto about most things is, know where to get the info and that alone can be difficult in the age of Google because not every source is accurate so you also have to ensure the info you’re getting is from a valid source.
 That part helped me pass college with all the papers we had to write.

-dogday Premium Member about 6 years ago
+dogday Premium Member over 6 years ago

 Soooo….how exactly did Nancy learn to spell “ingenuity”?

-BroszB4 about 6 years ago
+BroszB4 over 6 years ago

 10 years in IT and my best qualification is that I can Google better than the average bear.